-- Traffic volumes on key arterial roadways in the region declined significantly but have slowly started to rebound. - Vehicle miles traveled in the region declined significantly but has slowly started to rebound. - Public transportation services in the region temporarily suspended service (from April to June) but have now reopened with improvements to service hours and route design.
-Transit ridership levels have started to rebound, but are not back to pre-pandemic levels as major transit designations (e.g. college and hospital campuses, etc.) largely remain closed. - Certain transportation revenue sources, including the State gas tax and toll revenue, have declined due to reduced travel and it remains unclear if or how these revenue sources will rebound over time.
+- Traffic volumes on key arterial roadways in the region declined significantly, partially rebounded and continue to slowly increase towards pre-pandemic levels. - Vehicle miles traveled in the region declined significantly and are rebounding in a similar pattern to traffic volumes. - Public transportation services in the region temporarily suspended regular service (from April to June) but have now reopened with improvements to service hours and route design.
+Transit ridership levels have started to rebound, but are not back to pre-pandemic levels as some major transit designations (e.g. college and hospital campuses, etc.) largely remain closed. - Certain transportation revenue sources, including the State gas tax and toll revenue, have declined due to reduced travel and it remains unclear how revenue will be affected over time.